 Chicken and Rice

 Many popular dog food brands include chicken and rice in their dog food blends.
-As long as you use plain white or brown rice and do not season it or the chicken, you have the perfect combination for eating with an upset stomach.
+As long as you use plain white or brown rice and do not season it or the chicken, you have the perfect combination for settling your dog’s upset stomach.
 Boil the chicken and make sure it is cut up into small pieces.
 Mix it in with the rice and let cool before serving.

 Dogs love chicken, so if the chicken and rice aren’t working, you may want to try the plain shredded chicken.
-Save the seasoning so you don’t upset the pup’s tummy any more than it is.
+You can boil chicken for your dog and save the seasoning so you don’t upset the pup’s tummy any more than it is.
 Let it cool, then shred it and offer it to her.

 Pumpkin is an excellent high-fiber food for humans and animals alike.
 It contains multiple vitamins like A and C, plus minerals such as iron and magnesium.
 You will want to look for canned plain pumpkin, do not feed your dog pumpkin pie filling!